Home > Facade > Façade Lighting Creating Distinct Landmarks

 Adagale Explains some of the Above-Mentioned Checkpoints:

-• Selection of Material for Outdoor Fittings: Based upon surrounding conditions, we prefer high pressure die-cast aluminium with very less percentage copper content with superior grade powder coating or 316L stainless steel housing.
+• Selection of Material for Outdoor Fittings: Based upon surrounding conditions, we prefer high-pressure die-cast aluminium with very low percentage copper content with superior grade powder coating or 316L stainless steel housing.

 • The Efficiency of Lighting: To achieve an energy-efficient solution, one must calculate how much lumens of light per watt of electricity the lighting system delivers.